-The Consumer Protection Division investigates and enforces violations of the Consumer Protection Act.
+The Office of the Consumer Counsel investigates and enforces violations of the Consumer Protection Act.
 The office was re-established in August 2015 in the wake of Typhoon Soudelor after receiving numerous complaints of price gouging and selling of defective items.
 A media campaign was launched to deter businesses from taking advantage of consumers during disaster.
 Since the re-establishment, the following activities have occurred:

 - Established a joint Consumer Protection Task Force

 - Increasing publicity of the office’s consumer protection services and has launched weekly consumer protection campaign in local newspapers.